Mentor-Friends/FreeschemaFrontendDocs/005-create.md

 Congratulations you have just created your first widget.
 Now this widget does nothing so we have to change that.
 Firstly you need to add events to this form .
-So we have created an aptly named function in the widget that is named addEvents().
+So we have created an aptly named function in the widget that is named after_render().

  You can add all your user events on this function.
 So lets do that.
 Suppose we are creating a new composition called "the_phonebook".
 Then you will have to create this data structure in the freeschema data fabric using three inbuilt functions.